codykonior/Cim/README.md

 	Remember, you should always specify -OperationTimeoutSec on any Get-Cim cmdlet.
 However any functions in this module default this for you to 30.

+    Also, WSMAN has some limits for the maximum amount of content that can be sent per request.
+It's possible to hit this on very large registry queries.

 ## REQUIREMENTS
 	PowerShell v3 only the computer using the function, not on the host.